telerik/ajax-docs/controls/grid/appearance-and-styling/customizing-row-appearance.md

->note When you apply one of the external grid skins shipped with the installation, you will need to alter the corresponding classes inside the Skins/[Skins_Name]/[Control].[SkinName].css file (see[ this documentation topic]({%slug grid/appearance-and-styling/modifying-existing-skins%})for more details).
+>tip When you apply one of the external grid skins shipped with the installation, you will need to alter the corresponding classes inside the Skins/[Skins_Name]/[Control].[SkinName].css file (see[ this documentation topic]({%slug grid/appearance-and-styling/modifying-existing-skins%})for more details).
 This article information is applicable when you prefer not to use the skinning mechanism of Telerik RadGrid (choosing Skin="").
 >